-6.4.2 Policies for All Streetscapes
+6.3.2 Policies for Streetscapes

-a) All streets within WESTON 7 are to be defined by their attractive, tree-lined open space character and by their emphasis on environmental quality.
+- a) All streets within WESTON 7 are to be defined by their attractive, tree-lined open space character and by their emphasis on environmental quality.
 Streetscape design will place an emphasis on creating comfortable and convenient facilities for pedestrians and cyclists, and they may also incorporate transit routes.
-The following design policies apply to all the various Street Character Types:
+The following design policies apply to all the various Street Character Types: - i.

-- i.
-All Streets will be safe, accessible, secure and shall implement the relevant policies of the Ontarians with Disabilities Act.
-All streets shall include sidewalks on both sides of the street; - ii.
 Street furnishings, plantings, materials, and techniques must be consistent in physical form and spacing and be of the highest quality.
-Pattern and repetition are essential to imprint a recognizable sense of place; - iii.
-The design of streetscapes shall create defined and continuous zones for planting, street furnishings, utilities and pedestrian, cyclist and vehicular traffic; and - iv.
-The City-Wide Streetscape Implementation Manual level of service to guide the design of all new streets in WESTON 7.
-Generally, all streets will be built with pedestrian zones and cycle tracks on both sides, street trees and vehicular and pedestrian scale lighting.
-Pedestrian zones include sidewalks and other hardscaping.
-In addition, all Streetscapes within WESTON 7 shall: - > Be designed using sustainable infrastructure innovations; - > Incorporate pathways and sidewalk space for cyclists and pedestrians; and - > Include street trees and create opportunities for environmental cover, such as shrubs, ground cover, and other plants in addition to street trees to enhance the Pedestrian Realm Network. - b) Enhanced Streetscapes are identified on Schedule 3 where non-residential land uses are required at-grade.
+Pattern and repetition are essential to imprint a recognizable sense of place; - ii.
+The design of streetscapes shall create defined and continuous zones for planting, street furnishings, utilities and pedestrian, cyclist and vehicular traffic and, where appropriate, opportunities for cycle tracks; and - iii.
+The City-Wide Streetscape Implementation Manual level of service shall guide the design of all new streets in WESTON 7.
+Generally, all streets will be built with pedestrian zones on both sides, street trees and vehicular and pedestrian scale lighting.
+Pedestrian zones include sidewalks, street furniture and other hardscaping.
+In addition, all Streetscapes within WESTON 7 shall: - > Be designed on the basis of the principles for Complete Streets, using sustainable infrastructure innovations; - > Incorporate pathways and sidewalk space for cyclists and pedestrians; and - > Include street trees and create opportunities for environmental cover, such as shrubs, ground cover, and other plants in addition to street trees to enhance the Pedestrian Realm Network. - b) Enhanced Urban Streetscapes Enhanced Urban Streetscapes are identified on Schedule 3 where non-residential land uses are required at-grade.
 The built form shall engage with both the vehicular and pedestrian traffic.
-The extension of display windows, transparency to the second floor level, and appropriately scaled signage, will all respond well to the significant vehicular functions of these streets.
-Moreover, significant amounts of transparency and canopy coverings will support the pedestrian experience.
-If outdoor cafés are provided, they should be setback, elevated or bounded by landscaping treatment to mitigate noise and air quality from the high levels of vehicular traffic. - c) On Typical Urban Streetscapes, active, non-residential land uses are permitted and encouraged at-grade.
+The extension of display windows, transparency to the second floor level, and appropriately scaled signage, will all respond well to the significant pedestrian function of these streets.
+If outdoor cafés are provided, they should be setback, elevated or bounded by landscaping treatment to mitigate noise and air quality from the high levels of vehicular traffic. - c) Typical Urban Streetscapes On Typical Urban Streetscapes, also identified on Schedule 3, active, non-residential land uses are permitted and encouraged at-grade.
 A positive pedestrian experience will rely on the effectiveness of the streetscaping treatment.
 The built form shall incorporate landscaping treatment to enliven otherwise neutral building edges.